tilt-dev/company/product-development/README.md

 - Many changes will not improve metrics in weeks or even months.
 That's okay.
 But still need to mention which specific metrics you are targeting.
 - If your change introduces a new metric to measure, collecting that data should be in scope or future work should be captured.
 For example, if you've created a new feature, you should be tracking it with weekly feature-using accounts, and link to that metric here.
 - Most changes should be small and thus you should be frequently linking to [Company Metrics](https://github.com/windmilleng/company-private/tree/master/company-metrics) and [Tilt metrics](https://github.com/windmilleng/company-private/tree/master/tilt-metrics).
+- Refer to [Analytics](https://github.com/windmilleng/company-private/tree/master/analytics) to determine how to collect metrics.
+Contact Victor if you're unsure how to use the analytics software or collect the data that you're interested in.
 ```

 Here is an example of how an epic description should look when all the acceptance criteria have been completed.